 First-year Honors Fellows share a floor on one of Lyon’s new deluxe residence halls.
 After their first year, Fellows choose their res halls as part of the College’s normal room selection process as they spread across campus and forge new connections.

-Honors Fellows enjoy free domestic travel to destinations such as New York City, San Francisco, and Chicago at the end of their sophomore year and a fully-subsidized Nichols trip in either their junior or senior year.
+Honors Fellows enjoy subsidized domestic travel to destinations such as Boston and San Francisco at the end of their sophomore year.

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.